jackgerrits/pong-rs/README.md

 _Work in progess_

-Pong implemented with Rust and ncurses as a way to get acquainted with the language
+Pong implemented with Rust and pancurses as a way to get acquainted with the language

 ```